 From the story to the game

-- Start telling the story.
-Whenever you mention a particular character, all of the children who are that character should stand up, turn around and sit down again.
-(It is fun to pause and create a little suspense before you say each character name.)
+2. When you mention a particular character, all of the children who are that character should stand up, turn around and sit down again.

-- The child in the center tries to tag the back any of the students as they turn around.
+3. The child in the center tries to tag the back of the students as they turn around.

-If your children have a tendency to get rough when tagging, or if there are social concerns about children touching each other, the game could be changed so that the specific children have to simply change places with each other, while the child in the center tries to steal their spot.
+If your children tend to get rough when tagging—or if there are social concerns about children touching each other—the game could be changed so that they change places with each other while the child in the center tries to steal their spot.

-This type of game can also be played with any other stories that have a number of characters!
+This type of game can also be played with any other stories that have several characters!

 4. Find It!
 Catch It!
 Throw It!
 Jump on It!